By Simon Misiewicz Article relevant to the tax year 2020-21

 - How long do you have to live in a property to avoid capital gains tax?

-- How do I avoid paying capital gains tax on property?
+- How do I avoid paying capital gains tax on property in the UK?

 - What percentage is capital gains tax on property?